Isaac5886/Predictive-analytics-of-E-commerce-companies-/README.md

 historical data and user behaviour patterns serves as the bedrock for planning long-term period business operations.
   The insights gained from these studies deal with problems like system inefficiencies and provide a foundation for density enhancements in operational efficiency and customer satisfaction.Imposing the encouraged strategies, including record cleaning and developing a dynamic dashboard Real-time monitoring will facilitate a proactive technique for managing customer behaviour and revenue era.

+#NOTE

+The diagram and code for the explanation is on online shoppers-chec